Digitise vinyl with the Vinyl Recorder app from Convert Technologies

 1. Do I need to open the app before connecting the USB cable to my phone?

 No, it doesn’t matter in which order you do this.
-As soon as the app recognises that you have a USB device (USB turntable) physically connected to your phone or tablet, you will be prompted and asked if you are happy to connect and continue.
+As soon as the app recognises that you have a USB device (USB turntable) physically connected to your phone or tablet, you will be prompted and asked if you are happy to connect and continue to record vinyl.

 2. What do I do next, once I’ve connected my USB turntable to my Android device?